arminbiere/gimsatul/README.md

 substitution, subsumption including strengthening and of course bounded variable elimination are first run before solvers are cloned to share original irredundant clauses.
-The same code is used to simplify the the formula in regular intervals.
+The same code is used to simplify the formula in regular intervals.
 This requires all solvers to synchronize.
 Then one thread runs the global single-threaded simplification code.
 Further inprocessing is scheduled in form of failed literal probing and vivification locally within each solver thread.
 It would also be useful to